iHani/readable-app/README.md

 # Readable App

-As simple blogging application that lets user create a post with some category, comment on posts, and edit and delete posts and comments, managing the state by [Redux](https://redux.js.org).
-This project is part of learning Redux with Udacity's React course.
+A simple blogging application that lets user create posts with a categories, comment on posts with voting system.

+## About

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and implemented [Redux](https://redux.js.org) to manage the state, and styled using [React Semantoc-UI](react.semantic-ui.com) framework.
+You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Getting Started:
 Clone and run the backend development server from here https://github.com/udacity/reactnd-project-readable-starter